mk12/luminosity/README.md

 License
 -------

-Copyright © 2012 Mitchell Kember.
+Copyright © 2012 Mitchell Kember

 Luminosity is available under the MIT license, see [LICENSE][] for details.